shadopawn/canvasdarkmode/README.md

 Dark Mode for Canvas is not affiliated with Canvas and is an unofficial extension that injects custom CSS when the site is loaded in order to provide a dark theme.

- ## Supported URLs
-This extension works for all organizations that use Canvas.
-It is primarily tested on UNCC Canvas.
  ## Screenshots
  ![screenshot1](https://marissa.page/res/canvas/screenshot1.png)
  ![screenshot2](https://marissa.page/res/canvas/screenshot2.png)